opennetsci/resources/README.md

 # resources
 List of resources for the hackathon
-You'll learn to establish links between publications data and methods, how to attach a persistent identifier and metadata to your results, and methods for clarifying usage rights.
-You will also discover ways to apply these principles to your daily research and adapt existing routines.
-Finally, you'll uncover potential barriers to sharing research and discuss possible solutions.

-This course will help you grasp the key principles of Open Science, with answers to questions like:

     How can researchers effectively store, manage, and share research data?
     What kinds of open access publishing are most effective?